Closures & Hours Changes

 Stage IV rectal cancer.
-The cancer has spread through the blood and lymph nodes to other parts of the body, such as the lung, liver, abdominal wall, or ovary.
+The cancer has spread through the blood and lymph nodes to other parts of the body, such as the lung, liver, abdominal wall, or prostate.

 There are different types of treatment for patients with rectal cancer.

 Different types of treatment are available for patients with rectal cancer.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 The following types of treatment are used:

 Surgery is the most common treatment for all stages of rectal cancer.
 The cancer is removed using one of the following types of surgery:

 After the cancer is removed, the surgeon will either: